 Rise Art - Insiders Review

 I am a best selling, professional Swansea-based artist, specializing in oil paintings.
 I have exhibited in various galleries, online galleries, in print.
-I have been one of the top best selling artists on Artfinder over the last 4 years, with hundreds of happy artloving collectors in four continents and numerous countries across the world.

 "Looking at Emma’s painting you may get a sense of Paul Gauguin’s use of yellow and red, Robert Bevan's blue green trees with purple, Henri Matisse’s simplification and exaggeration of form and Andre Derain’s bold definition of shape within the landscape.
 Emma likes the Fauvist simplified forms, use of lines and bold combination of colours.
 Emma challenges herself not to keep producing paintings in one style or influence, and is reactive to the scenes and feelings she is faced with when in front of a potential subject.
 She has created at the other end of the light spectrum too, capturing night-time urban, city scenes.
 There are so many subjects for Emma to apply herself too, as she is located in Swansea with so many different types of landscape close by - woodland, mountain and coast.
 It’s all about the light for Emma, capturing the excitement of it playing on her subjects.
 A true case of what's left out by the artist with a clever use of colour to take the viewer's mind on a journey into the depths of the image."
 Review – Gallery OMP, Hereford.